 The products considered are only of finitely many adjacent indices.
 As a result of that, if we decompose $\mu=\omega\cdot\nu+m$ by the division algorithm, it is always the case that

-and if $\mu$ is limit (i.e., $m=0$ in the above decomposition) then we can ignore the last term of the above union.
-Thus the set of adjacent finite products of a transfinitely long sequence of elements is simply the union of adjacent finite products sets of many $\omega$-sequences.
-(Thus we could, conceivably, take an $\omega$-sequence and then just ``repeat it many times'', to get arbitrarily long sequences with the same $\afp$-sets; to avoid these trivialities, we will focus on injective sequences.)
+and if $\mu$ is limit (i.e., $m=0$ in the above decomposition) then the last term of the above union is empty.
+Therefore, the set of adjacent finite products of a transfinitely long sequence of elements is simply the union of adjacent finite products sets of many $\omega$-sequences.
+Thus, we could conceivably take an $\omega$-sequence and then just ``repeat it many times'' to get arbitrarily long sequences with the same $\afp$-sets.
+To avoid these trivialities, we will focus on injective sequences.